MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/platform-overview.md

 Operations Manager provides four basic ways to analyze data after it has been collected:

-- **Health explorer:** Helps you discover which monitors are identifying a health state issue and review knowledge about the monitor and possible causes for actions related to it.
+- **Health Explorer:** Helps you discover which monitors are identifying a health state issue and review knowledge about the monitor and possible causes for actions related to it.

 - **Views:** Offers predefined visualizations of collected data, such as a graph of performance data or a list of monitored components and their current health state.
 Diagram views visually present the service model of an application.

 - **Reports:** Allow you to summarize historical data that's stored in the Operations Manager data warehouse.
 You can customize the data that views and reports are based on.
 However, there is no feature to allow for complex or interactive analysis of collected data.

 - **Operations Manager command shell:** Extends Windows PowerShell with an additional set of cmdlets, and can query and visualize collected data.
-This includes graphs and other visualizations, natively with PowerShell, or with the Operations Manager html-based web console.
+This includes graphs and other visualizations, natively with PowerShell, or with the Operations Manager HTML-based web console.

 ### Azure Monitor